mlouielu/gradcafe-updater/README.md

 commit it with `git`.
 By doing so, we can send out git patch file to our email address and view the difference quickly.

+# Why?

+I hate to check the website every minute, which makes me anxious and depressed.
+So, I automate it and get rid of it from this stuff.

 # Prerequirements